ggreer/geoff.greer.fm/projects/index.md

 ## [The Silver Searcher](/ag/) &nbsp;<small>([GitHub project](https://github.com/ggreer/the_silver_searcher))</small>
 A tool for searching code.
 Faster than [Ack](http://betterthangrep.com/).
 Better than grep.

-On GitHub, Ag now has over 3,000 stargazers, making it the [11th most popular project written in C](https://github.com/search?l=C&o=desc&p=2&q=stars%3A%3E1000&ref=advsearch&s=stars&type=Repositories).
+Ag has over 4,000 stargazers on GitHub, making it the [9th most popular project written in C](https://github.com/search?l=C&o=desc&p=1&q=stars%3A%3E4000&ref=advsearch&s=stars&type=Repositories).
 I'm glad so many people find this tool useful.

 #### Related posts
 {% for post in site.categories.the_silver_searcher %}